John Vic De Guzman: Acting career

 As a child, De Guzman had aspired to become an actor.

 He then starred in Seklusyon, the sole horror film entry at the 2016 Metro Manila Film Festival.
 He played the role of Marco, one of the four deacons in the film.
 Marco is characterized as someone who has many secrets and De Guzman was told to express emotions through his eyes as part of playing the role.
 He secured the role of Marco after director Erik Matti encouraged him to audition for the role.
 De Guzman also underwent an acting workshop having no prior acting experience.

 In 2017, he was cast in radio series Ang Lahat Ng Ito'y Para Sa'Yo on FBS-14.

 In 2018, he was cast as one of the 24 students in the suspense-thriller film Class of 2018 directed by Charliebebs Gohetia and under T-Rex Entertainment.

-De Guzman signed a contract with GMA Network on September 2020, becoming a part of their talent agency GMA Artist Center (now Sparkle).
-Prior to that, he tried to audition on 2018 but he was rejected.
+De Guzman signed a contract with GMA Network in September 2020, becoming a part of their talent agency GMA Artist Center (now Sparkle).
+Prior to that, he tried to audition in 2018 but he was rejected.

+In 2022, he played the role of Dr. Kenneth 'Ken' Prado, a snobbish, judgemental, and arrogant doctor in the APEX Medical Hospital in GMA's hit drama series, Abot-Kamay na Pangarap.